2021 was the year that accelerated the dramatic changes of the pandemic, and the lessons in contingent workforce management were many.

 When you’re in the office, getting approvals, scheduling last-minute meetings and discussing projects was a lot easier; understanding each worker’s role in a project was also easier.

-Now, there’s a real requirement for better processes and increased efficiencies to ensure on-time, on-budget completion of projects.
-And to better leverage your company spend on contingent workers.
+Now, there’s a real requirement for better processes and increased efficiencies to ensure on-time, on-budget completion of projects, and to better use your company spend on contingent workers.

 Processes are a key component of a well-operating, efficient organisation.
-And in the era of WFH with more contingent workers on the books, there’s never been a more important time to review, update and document all business processes.
+In the era of WFH with more contingent workers on the books, there’s never been a more important time to review, update and document all business processes.

 Procurement and HR: Key Business Partners